 What was the point of all their study and knowledge if they couldn’t happily adjust to something we’ve been adjusting to since Wild Bill Hickok fell over?
 What exactly were these experts getting out of their astounding tools?

 Well, never mind them, the heart of the poker is not vanity games, which you can’t even get into if you play too well anyway.
 What does it all translate into for the rest of us, the foundation of the poker economy?
-You the 5/10 reg who has to play a far tougher game than your betters?
-You still have to play, and yet the best players among you think about the game, not the model.
-You know the model is just an aid.
-(Maybe an aid to play against tight players, you’d think?
-What do I know?)
+You the 5/10 reg who has to play a far tougher game than your betters, all while being told to be more engaging, ever more friendly?

 For almost everyone, the frontier is still open, there’s still land to claim in big sky country.